rellix999/dismissibles-for-laravel/README.md

     {
         ...

-        // It's recommended to fetch the name through something like: config('dismissibles.test_popup.name')
+        // It's recommended to centralize dismissible names in an enum (or config)
         $showPopup = Dismissibles::shouldShow('Test Popup', $user);

         // Here are some more examples, including ones with additional conditionals: